 When people fear job loss, they fear being discarded.
 Leaders must:

-Key leadership move: Team climate isn’t built on happiness.
-It’s built on feeling seen.
+Key leadership move: Team climate grows from feeling seen, far more than from a happy mood.
 Make that part of your leadership practice - especially when futures are unclear.

 Even when you can’t control the outcome, you can co-create the response.